dkeithdj/dev.to/blog-posts/blinks-on-aws-with-sst/blinks-on-aws-with-sst.md

 > You will see a warning that the actions has not yet been registered.
 That is normal as **Dialect** requires **Blinks** to be registered first before using it on different websites for security purposes.

-## Create the POST API
+## Creating the POST donate endpoint

-Now that we have the GET API, let's create the POST API that will handle the donation.
+Now that we have the GET and OPTIONS endpoints, let's create the POST endpoint that will handle the donation.

 <!-- embedme ./src/donate.ts#L51-L86 -->